anusharao131/Elevate_Labs_Project/Global CO2 Emissions Tracker by Sector/README.md

-# Global CO₂ Emissions Tracker by Sector
+# Global CO₂ Emissions Tracker by Sector[Project-II]

 This project visualizes and analyzes global CO₂ emissions data by country and sector to support data-driven climate action.